slack-samples/deno-simple-survey/README.md

 slack deploy
 ```

+When prompted to choose a trigger definition file select
-After deploying, [create a new link trigger](#create-a-link-trigger) for the
+`triggers/configurator.ts` this will create a link trigger for the workflow that
-production version of your app (not appended with `(local)`).
-Once the trigger
+enables end-users to configure the channels with active event triggers for your
-is invoked, the workflow should run just as it did in when developing locally.
+deployed application.
+Once the trigger is invoked, the workflow should run just
+as it did in when developing locally.

 Also, for production-grade operations, we highly recommend enabling the
 `maintenance_job.ts` workflow.
 This survey app requires the app's bot user to be